ransome1/sleek/README.md

 # sleek
-## sleek is a todo app based on todo.txt, free and open-source.
+## sleek is a free and open-source (FOSS) todo manager that makes use of the todo.txt format.
 Available for Linux, Windows and MacOS
 + [Screenshots](#screenshots)
 + [Support sleek](#support-sleek)
 + [Get it from Microsoft Store](#get-sleek-from-microsoft-store)